supplements

 Anaemia caused by malnutrition (i.e. not getting enough nutrients in your diet) can be prevented by ensuring you consume enough iron, vitamin B12, and folate in your diet.

 Sources of iron in your diet such as red meat, beans (e.g. red kidney beans), and moringa powder should be incorporated into a balanced diet to avoid developing iron deficiency anaemia.
-Taking iron supplements is also another way you can keep your iron levels balanced.
+Taking iron supplements is also another way you can support your iron levels.

 Similarly, including sources of vitamin B12 and folate in your diet (such as meat, eggs, and dark green leafy vegetables) can significantly reduce the risk of developing vitamin deficiency anaemia.
 If you’re a vegan or vegetarian and can’t get your vitamin B12 intake from meat, then foods fortified with vitamin B12 (foods that have vitamin B12 added to them) are a convenient option for making sure you receive the right amount of vitamins your body needs.